EMD Electronics Announces Commercial Launch of Liquid Crystal-Based Solution for Smart Antennas

 - Antennas based on liquid crystal technology enable new era of communication systems

-Darmstadt, Germany, MARCH 29, 2021 – EMD Electronics, a business of Merck KGaA, Darmstadt, today announced the commercial launch of licriOn™, a liquid crystal-based solution for electronically beam-steered smart antennas. licriOn™ technology uses custom-designed molecules with optimized microwave properties to enable a new type of antenna that improves modern data communication.
+Darmstadt, Germany, MARCH 29, 2021 – EMD Electronics, a business of Merck KGaA, Darmstadt, Germany, today announced the commercial launch of licriOn™, a liquid crystal-based solution for electronically beam-steered smart antennas. licriOn™ technology uses custom-designed molecules with optimized microwave properties to enable a new type of antenna that improves modern data communication.
 These antennas can easily connect with stationary and moving satellites.
 The energy and cost efficiency of the liquid crystal-based solution helps achieve extensive connectivity access, even in remote areas where fast Internet connections are unavailable or unaffordable today.

 “Fast and reliable Internet access is a key driver for development and progress”, said Michael Heckmeier, Head of the Display Solutions business unit within the Electronics business sector of Merck KGaA, Darmstadt, Germany.
 “With the launch of licriOn™, we’re demonstrating our commitment to addressing the world’s greatest challenges with our science and technology.
 By leveraging our liquid crystals expertise in this exciting application field, we are creating new opportunities for those who still lack steady Internet access.
 We believe in the potential of our smart antenna technology to advance digital living for everyone.”